 Among collectors, conversations about cast iron have a way of getting sentimental, and often land in the same place: the quality of craftsmanship.
-“Cast-iron pans used to be made by hand,” said Mary Theisen, an enthusiast-turned-businesswoman who travels the country in search of rare and collectible cookware.
+“Cast-iron pans used to be made by hand,” says Mary Theisen, an enthusiast-turned-businesswoman who travels the country in search of rare and collectible cookware.
 In 2012, Thiesen founded a site called The Pan Handler, which sells her refurbished cast-iron discoveries for upwards of $1,000 or more.
 (Trophy pieces of cookware can go for more than $20,000.)
-“Vintage pans are going to be lighter,” Theisen added.
+“Vintage pans are going to be lighter,” Theisen adds.
 “They have thinner walls.
 The cooking surfaces on most modern-day pans aren’t as finely polished.”

 The value of an antique cast-iron skillet largely depends on the manufacturer.
 Due to rarity, names like Griswold, Wagner and Favorite (all defunct) fetch higher prices on the secondhand market.
 That said, even unbranded cast-iron cookware can be desirable for utility alone.
 Many brands of the early 20th century followed the same manufacturing process.

 The first step in restoring an old pan involves evaluating the integrity of the pan and asking yourself: “Is it worth saving?”
 For some, like Theisen, the answer goes beyond the pan’s collectibility, or even serviceability; nostalgia also plays a part.
 “I’m taking pans that are sometimes over 100 years old and giving them new life,” she said.
 “Sometimes I feel like I’m helping preserve a part of American history.”